Black Tegula (Tegula funebralis)

 A black tegula with some barnacles living on its shell (photo credit: Lauren Rice)

-Description: The black tegula is a beautiful snail with a dark purplish-black shell.
+Description: The black tegula is a beautiful snail with a dark purple-black shell.
 Because they make the rocky intertidal zone their home, the black tegula’s shell gets battered by waves and surrounding objects over time, which leads to the tips of its shell getting worn down to the lower pearly-white layer.
 The shape of the shell is a dome-shaped, round spiraling cone that has four spirals, or “whorls.”
-These shells tend to reach about 3 centimeters in length.
-As its name suggests, the actual snail living inside the shell has a black foot and black antennae.
+These shells tend to reach about 3 cm in length.
+The snail inside the shell has a black foot and black antennae.
 The foot of a snail is the flat, squishy part underneath the shell that it uses to cling onto surfaces.

 Habitat: Along the Pacific Coast of North America, black tegulas are found as far north as British Columbia and as far south as Mexico.
 Black tegulas can be found in the tide pools at Haystack Rock living on boulders.